petridisa/Segmentation/README.md

-Image Segmentation application using Meanshif Algorithm.
+Image Segmentation application using Meanshift Algorithm.

 Implemented by Andreas Petridis in Python.